Urban legends about drugs: Babysitter places baby in the oven while high on LSD

 This is an unverifiable drug-scare story dating to the 1960s of a hippie babysitter girl putting a baby in the oven and a turkey in the bassinet.
 It has been debunked by Snopes.com.
 This myth is parodied in The Simpsons episode "The Secret War of Lisa Simpson", in which the children go on a school field trip to a "scared straight" wax museum at the local police station.
 One exhibit contains a wax dummy of a hippie woman eating a sandwich with a baby in it.
 Chief Wiggum says "That's right, she's got the munchies for a California Cheeseburger!"

-In May 2009, partial ostension of this legend may have occurred when an Ohio man high on PCP allegedly tried to put his 28-day-old son into a conventional oven, only to be stopped in time by the child's mother.
+In May 2009, partial ostension of this legend may have occurred when a 30-year old Ohio man high on PCP allegedly tried to put his newborn baby into a conventional oven, only to be stopped in time by the baby's mother.
 Also, in March 2010, a Kentucky man put his five-week-old baby in an oven (without turning it on, and without any injury) while drunk and high on marijuana (which he had smoked earlier that night) that he alleged made him feel strange and suspected was laced with a different drug that made him hallucinate; he was also tired from working.
-In 2005 China Arnold murdered her near month-old baby with a microwave oven, but she claimed that she was under the influence of alcohol, not LSD.
+In 2005, China Arnold murdered her near month-old baby with a microwave oven, but she claimed that she was under the influence of alcohol, not LSD.

 There are a limited number of cases reported in which babies were put into microwaves, though these cases were not known to involve any drugs, and were instead often cases of deliberate infanticide.
 However, there have been no known cases of microwaving (or baking) babies involving LSD specifically, or any other psychedelic drug, including cannabis.
 However, there have been many reported cases of psychotic violence under the influence of PCP.
 PCP, a dissociative anesthetic, is unrelated to LSD, a psychedelic drug.